HieuKien2307/Image-recognition_LOL-dataset/README.md

 In this exercise, I will write a program in Python to predict the hero names on the left side of the message bar

+#Getting started

+In this project, I crawl the training dataset from https://leagueoflegends.fandom.com/wiki/.
+As the dataset is quite big, I'm not able to upload it direct through github.